mrserverless/docker-3musketeers/README.md

 # go inside a 3Musketeers container
 make shell

-# tag adds a tag to the GitHub repository and automatically triggers Docker's build
-make tag

 # use 3musketeers image to generate from a Cookiecutter template
 docker run -it --rm -v $PWD:/opt/app -w /opt/app flemay/3musketeers cookiecutter https://github.com/flemay/3mkts-cookiecutter-echo